Karl Ludwig Libay: Biography

 He loved to travel and created several lithographic albums of his travels throughout Europe.
 His first exhibition came in 1840, with views of Budapest.
 In 1848, he published a book with views of Bad Ischl and, the following year, one of Salzburg with scenes of the Salzkammergut region.
 From 1849 to 1850, he travelled from Bavaria to Southern Italy; painting views for Archduke John of Austria.
 A trip to Egypt from 1855 to 1856 resulted in an album of 45 color lithographs, for which he received an award from Alexander von Humboldt in 1857.
 A planned trip to the Americas was never realized, due to Von Humboldt's death.

 The first lithographs of his hometown appeared in 1852, when he made a lengthy return visit.
-Five years later, he returned again and focused on drawing castles; notably at Orava and Zvolen.
-During his visit in 1883, he also made sketches in Sklené Teplice and Štrbské Pleso.
-His last visits came in 1884 and 1886, when he made sketches on Mount Urpín.
+Five years later, he returned again and focused on drawing castles; notably at Árva and Zólyom.
+During his visit in 1883, he also made sketches in Szklenófürdő and Csorbató.
+His last visits came in 1884 and 1886, when he made sketches on Urpín Mountain.
 His last drawings were made in Salzburg, in 1887.

 On Christmas Eve, he always gave clothing and shoes to poor children.
-He left a ten-page will, which included a large donation to the Evangelical Elementary School in Banská Bystrica.
+He died in Vienna on 16 January 1888.
+He left a ten-page will, which included a large donation to the Evangelical Elementary School in Besztercebánya.
 Single and childless, he was given a modest funeral and, per his wishes, his heart was pierced.

 His original works may be seen at the Slovak National Gallery, the Stredoslovenské múzeum, the East Slovak Museum, the Albertina and the Hungarian National Gallery.